atamaami/RT5000/Abu/UserStories.md

-# User Stories - Chili and Rice
+# User Stories and Requirements - Chili and Rice
+## User Stories
 1. As a cook, I want the RT5000 to dispense each measured ingredient so I can add it to the pot or pan.
 2. As the meal consumer I want the RT5000 app to provide the macronutrient data of my meal so I can track my macros.
 3. As a user, I want the RT5000 to cook the chili and rice to my desired texture and consistency to ensure my satisfaction.